5 Things You Never Knew About Telehealth

-Telehealth, or telemedicine, is the electronic delivery of healthcare services using virtual care platforms with live audio, instant messages, email, and live video.
-Doctors’ offices and health centers are busier than ever, and with costs of transporting to those locations rising, for many patients, telehealth is the most attainable way to receive the care they need – they can receive that care from their own homes.
+Telehealth is the electronic delivery of healthcare services using virtual care platforms with live audio/video, instant messages, and email.
+Between the long wait times in doctors’ offices and health centers, and the costs of transportation for many patients, telehealth is the most attainable way to receive the care they need.

-There remain some common misconceptions about remote patient care, or telemedicine, however; following are five things you may not know about telehealth:
+Despite these remarkable benefits, there remain some common misconceptions about remote patient care and telehealth.
+Here are five things you may not know about this technology:

-- There are plenty of exciting examples of success across the country.
-At Vivify Health, telehealth solutions are being implemented to manage care for those with chronic disease.
+2. There are many exciting examples of successful telehealth programs across the country and globe.
+At Vivify Health in Texas, telehealth solutions are being implemented to manage care for those with chronic disease.
 The company offers an intuitive and easy-to-use toolset that continually engages patients, promotes positive behavior, and enables timely clinical intervention for effective chronic disease management.
 Customers using Vivify Health solution typically reduce readmissions by as much as 50%.

-- Almost 70% of patients say that using telehealth increases their satisfaction with medical care, and that in part is because so many patients also report that telemedicine increases their personal involvement in their own care.
-If you wonder whether the lack of face-to-face benefits is enough to slow the popularity of telehealth, it isn’t: Patients report that being at home makes telehealth more appealing.
+4. Nearly 70% of patients say that using telehealth increases their satisfaction with medical care, which is in part because so many patients also report that telemedicine increases their personal involvement in their own care.
+If you wonder whether the lack of face-to-face benefits is enough to slow the popularity of telehealth, it isn’t.
+Patients report that being at home actually makes telehealth more appealing.

 As 2018 nears its fourth quarter, innovations in technology help incorporate telehealth services and remote patient care with more support each passing day.
 From patients to providers to healthcare payers, there are many groups who benefit from this way of providing services through telehealth systems, and we can expect to see its influence increase across a number of additional patient groups and specialties in the near future.